Kunchd/WANT/README.md

-To run server, use `cargo run --bin server`
+To run server, use `cargo run --bin server -- --server-addr <addr>`

-To run client, use `cargo run --bin client`
+To run client, use `cargo run --bin client -- --server-addr <addr>`